ks-jyothsna/python-projects/02_Tip-Calculator/README.md

 ## 🧠 What the project is about

-1. Create a greeting for your program.
-2. Ask the user what's the total bill.
-3. Ask the user how much tip to be given.
-4. Ask the user how many people to split the bill.
-5. Do the math as below and show them how much each person should pay.

 Math behind it:

 If the bill was $150.00, split between 5 people, with 12% tip.